Letztes Update: 20. Mai 2025

 Antwort der Redaktion

-While Unity pathfinding is powerful, it does have some limitations.
-For instance, generating NavMeshes for very large or highly dynamic environments can be computationally expensive.
-Additionally, fine-tuning the pathfinding system to balance performance and accuracy can be challenging, especially in complex scenes with numerous obstacles.
+While Unity pathfinding is robust, it does have limitations.
+For instance, handling very large and dynamic environments can be computationally expensive.
+Additionally, fine-tuning the pathfinding system to avoid unnatural behavior, such as NPCs getting stuck or taking inefficient routes, can be challenging.

 Last updated 3 mins ago